Leafwing-Studios/template-repo/README.md

 Design docs (or other book-format documentation) is handled with [mdBook](https://rust-lang.github.io/mdBook/index.html).
 Install it with `cargo install mdbook`, then use `mdbook serve --open` to launch the docs.

-Note that "```rust" formatted code in your book will be [automatically tested](https://rust-lang.github.io/mdBook/cli/test.html).

-Use "```rust,ignore" instead to bypass this.